 Once married, you can apply for a spouse visa to remain in the UK for 2 ½ years, which can be further extended.
 After five years in the UK on a spouse visa, you can then apply to remain permanently (by applying for indefinite leave to remain).

 The UK’s Home Office defines a sham marriage or civil partnership as one whereby “the relationship is not genuine, but one party hopes to gain an immigration advantage from it”.
 If you are able to regularise your immigration status, the Home Office will be highly alert to the prospect that your marriage may not be genuine.
-A sham marriage is a criminal matter and lead to formal charges being laid against either party and anyone who has knowingly facilitated it.
+A sham marriage is a criminal matter and leads to formal charges being laid against either party and anyone who has knowingly facilitated it.

 You may also hear the use of the term ‘marriage of convenience’ which is defined in Recital 28 of the EU Free Movement Directive (Directive 2004/38/EC) as “a relationship contracted for the sole purpose of enjoying the right of free movement and residence”.